ChinmayMittal/IITD-CSE/2nd-year/Internships/Research/SURA/README.md

 - Clear expectations from you with your advisor before stating your project. for eg. let him know in advance (after initial project discussions) that you might have to take some time off for your OCS internship season
 - Work on a project in a field of your interest
 - Try to talk with 2-3 profs and figure out what project and which professor you like the most
+- All most every year all project proposals submitted are accepted.
+The biggest reason for rejection is multiple groups applying for SURA under the same prof, in which case the committee has to choose at most one of them

 ### Sample Proposals